 Stipends are funded up to $75,000 for one year with additional funds for project expenses.
 Some support for relocation expenses is provided where relevant.
 If so directed, Radcliffe will pay the stipend to the fellow’s home institution.

 We work with fellows who have families to help with relocation issues for a smooth transition.

-Fellows receive office or studio space and access to libraries and other resources of Harvard University during the fellowship year, which extends from early September 2014 through May 31, 2015.
-In extraordinary circumstances, we would consider applications for one semester.
-Please contact the Applications Office for further information at firstname.lastname@example.org.
+Fellows receive office or studio space and access to libraries and other resources of Harvard University during the fellowship year, which extends from early September 2015 through May 31, 2016.
+Visual artists and film, video, sound, and new media artists may apply to come for either one or two semesters.
 In the event that they come for one semester, the stipend is $37,500.
 Fellows are expected to be free of their regular commitments so they may devote themselves full time to the work outlined in their proposal.
 Since this is a residential fellowship, we expect fellows to reside in the Boston area during that period and to have their primary office at the Institute so that they can participate fully in the life of the community.